 Every year organizations invest millions to deliver a high-quality customer experience (CX) during their seasonal periods.

-Increasingly I’m hearing the question “Do we need to be thinking differently in order to do this better next year?”
+With the 2019 holiday peak season behind us, I’m now hearing the question, “Do we need to be thinking differently in order to do this better this year?”

 Heightened pressure, heightened investment… mediocre results?

 During these influxes in business, it’s not uncommon for organizations to more than double their staff to handle volumes, sometimes requiring 5,000+ extra agents to help cover the seasonal bump… at a cost of over $15 million… just in training!